Ada-C10/hotel/design-activity.md

 ### Hotel Refactors:
-  * Updated logic of the `dates_overlap` method
+  * Updated logic of the `dates_overlap` method in DateRange class.
+Helps clean up code/readability
-  * Added custom error exception within the DateRange and BookingSystem class
+  * Created custom error exceptions within the DateRange and BookingSystem class, instead of raising StandardError
-  * Removed `list_rooms` method since the method was redundant and attr_reader returns the same thing
+  * Removed `list_rooms` method in the BookingSystem class since the method was redundant and attr_reader returns the same thing
-  * Fixed logic error in BookingSystem method `find_available_rooms` where nils were being populated in the array
+  * Fixed logic error in BookingSystem method `find_available_rooms` where there were nil inputs being populated in the array